 (g) Section 5(b)(iv) is hereby amended by adding the following phrase between the closing parenthesis and the semicolon at the end thereof: “provided, however, that the foregoing action or event shall not constitute a Termination Event (1) if after such action or event such resulting, surviving, or transferee entity (which entity is the successor-in-interest to such party) is directly or indirectly owned or controlled by such party’s Credit Support Provider, if any, and the Credit Support Documents supporting such party’s obligations remain in full force and effect, or (2) so long as in connection with or after such action or event X or its successor or transferee provides (or causes to be provided) to the other party (“Y”) within two Local Business Days of Y’s written demand therefor Eligible Credit Support in an amount satisfactory to Y in its sole discretion.
 If such Eligible Credit Support is provided, it shall be in addition to Eligible Credit Support required under the ISDA Credit Support Annex attached hereto as Annex A, but it shall be otherwise administered under Annex A.”

+(h) Additional Event of Default.
+The following will constitute an additional Evens of Default for purposes of Section 5(a):

+The occurrence of a Material Adverse Change (as hereinafter defined) with respect to a Party or any Credit Support Provider of such party (“X”, which will be the Affected Party).
+A "Material Adverse Change" means, (a) with respect to Party A, its Credit Support Provider’s Credit Rating is rated below "BBB-" by S&P or it has no Credit Rating from S&P; or (b) with respect to Party B, its Credit Rating is rated below "BBB-" by S&P or it has no Credit Rating from S&P; provided, however, that the foregoing occurrence shall not constitute an Event of Default so long as in connection with or after such action or event, the party experiencing the Material Adverse Change (“X”) provides (or causes to be provided) to the other party (“Y”) within two Local Business Days of Y's written demand therefor collateral in an amount satisfactory to Y in its sole discretion.
+For purposes of this definition, “Credit Rating” means, with respect to X on any date of determination, the respective rating then assigned to its secured and senior long-term indebtedness, or in the event that X has no such indebtedness, its unsecured and senior long-term indebtedness, (not supported by third party credit enhancement), or its then current corporate credit rating, by S&P or Moody’s.

+Termination of Guaranty Without Substitution.
+In the event a parental guaranty is provided as a Credit Support Document for a party (the Affected Party), such parental guaranty is revoked, canceled, expires, terminates or otherwise ceases to be effective with respect to any obligations of the party previously guaranteed by it, (and such parental guaranty has not previously been or is not immediately and contemporaneously upon revocation, cancellation, expiration or termination, replaced by a substitute guaranty or other Credit Support Document acceptable to and previously approved by the other party).

 Part 2.
 Tax Representations.